 - Choose the trigger: This is the trigger that customers must perform to start the journey.
 We want customers to start the journey when they abandon their cart, so select the Abandoned cart event as the trigger.

 Additional configurations for starting the journey can be found in the journey task pane.
-See Real-time marketing journey tile reference.
+See Customer Insights - Journeys journey tile reference.

 Add journey conditions

 You can further personalize the trigger by adding data attributes (conditions) from the trigger’s core entity/table or from entities/tables directly related to those attributes.

 To add attributes, choose a trigger, then select the +Add condition button.
 You can add up to 29 attributes to the trigger.
 This enables you to create highly personalized journeys using out of the box triggers, without the need to create a custom trigger.

 In the abandoned cart journey, let's add a condition to only trigger a reminder when the cart value exceeds $50.
 To do so, select +Add condition and then select the "Cart Total" attribute from the Cart Abandoned trigger.
 Finally, set the operator (">") and the value ("50").